sean-johnston/pico-6502/README.md

 You can specify 3 different sequences:

-* Comma delimited sequences - This is a sequence of decimal or hex values for the sequence.
+##### Comma delimited sequences

+This is a sequence of decimal or hex values for the sequence.
 If you put a '$' in front of the number, it will be treated as a hex number.
 An example is above.

+##### Unicode character

-* Unicode character - This is the unicode value which will be translated to a UTF-8 sequences.
+This is the unicode value which will be translated to a UTF-8 sequences.
 To specify it, put a U as the first character.

 Examples:
 * OUT_MAP_200=UE0F0 will map the unicode E0F0 to the decimal character 200 decimal.
 * OUT_MAP_$C8=UE0F0 will map the unicode E0F0 TO the hex character C8, which is 200 decimal.

+An example of mapping the characters to Unicode for the Commodore characters set is in the config.txt in the SD card image.
+You need to use the C64 Pro Mono font, in your terminal, to see the font.

-* ANSI escape sequence - If you put '^' as the first character it will translate it as an ANSI escape sequence.
+##### ANSI escape sequence

+If you put '^' as the first character it will translate it as an ANSI escape sequence.
 The '^' is translated as the escape character.

-Example OUT_MAP_$1C=^\[31m
+Example:

+    OUT_MAP_$1C=^[31m

 This will map the forground color red to hex ASCII character 1C.

-An example of mapping the characters to Unicode for the Commodore characters set is in the config.txt in the SD card image.
-You need to use the C64 Pro Mono font, in your terminal, to see the font.
+If you put '|' (pipe characters) in a ANSI sequence, this will be treated as a parameter in the ANSI sequence.
+For each pipe character, the character following the ANSI sequence will be used to fill the parameter.

+Example:

+If you have the sequence:

+    ^[|;|H

+and the two character following the sequence is:

+    10 and 20

+The sequence will be sent out as:

+    ^[10;20H

+#### Configuration Directives

+You can have directives in you configuration file.
+These are parsed before the actual reading of configuration file.
+This get the file ready to read.

+The directives are as follows:

+* !DEFINE(key,value) - Defines a key/value pair that can be used for conditional or substitutions.
+You can currently have up to 50 of them.
+* !INCLUDE(filename) - Includes another file into the current file, at this place.
+* !IFDEF(key) - If the key is defined, the block between this directive and the !ELSE or !ENDIF will be included in the file.
+* !IFNDEF(key) - If the key is not defined, the block between this directive and the !ELSE or !ENDIF will be included in the file.
+* !IFEQ(key,value) - If the key is equal to the value, the block between this directive and the !ELSE or !ENDIF will be included in the file.
+* !IFNE(key,value) - If the key is not equal to the value, the block between this directive and the !ELSE or !ENDIF will be included in the file.
+* !ELSE - The text between this directive and the !ENDIF will be included, if the if condition is false.
+* !ENDIF - Terminates the if condition.
+Must have an equal number of if condition, to match the endif.

+You can nest if conditions.

+You can substitue values in the define, into the text.
+You can do this by putting the following in the text:

+    ${key-to-define}

+key-to-define - The key to a !DEFINE that you did earlier.
+If a value is not defined, an empty string is substituted.

+Example:

+If you did the following in early in the code:

+    !DEFINE(abc,substitution)

+And you did the following text

+    This is ${abc} text.

+The output would be:

+    This is substitution text.

 ### Loading ROMs from SD Card